-Seeing your child sway to the rhythm of music is probably one of the fulfilling moments of your life.
+Seeing your child sway to the rhythm of music is probably one of the most fulfilling moments of your life.
 From watching their little hands swinging before them trying to match the beat of the music, to them laughing and bouncing at the silly sound the singer made or even just the melody, are just some of the most recognizably beautiful moments.

 See, the answer to that question is quite simple.
 Children recognize the melody and the beat of the music they’re listening to more than anything else in the song.
 So the music your child listens to can be classical, pop, or even rock if they like the beat in the music.

 Some people have the misconception that the music your baby listens to should be specially made for their age, but this could not be further from the truth.
 Babies like to listen to that soft music in your classical playlist just as much as you do!